duncan-m/mailchimp-coming-soon-wp-theme/README.md

 # mailchimp-coming-soon-wp-theme
 Simple coming soon theme that has been adapted to work with Contact form 7 and Mailchimp.
 Adapted from "Fotos under construction" original author tags left in.

+Usage: Good for a landing page and single pages.
+No blog page.

 Requires:
 - Contact form 7
 - Suggested form code: [email* your-email placeholder "Enter email address"][submit "Join"]